 The Amazon Affiliate Program Offers Tracking Through Their Statistics Software.
 This is a very important tool, to help you know what is selling and what is not.
 There are other Tracking Programs; like Google Analytics which it’s free.

+Using these types of software will help you be more successful; as you’ll stop wasting your time on what doesn’t work!

 There you have it – The Five Best Kept Secrets To Increase Your Amazon Affiliate Earnings {First_Name}.